 Chicken Scratch is an easy type of embroidery, which gives the impression of appliquéd lace.
 With certain stitches, the thread or floss creates a lacelike design on the fabric.
 Three stitches are used to create chicken scratch embroidery – the double cross-stitch, the straight running stitch, and the weaving stitch. (click here to see how the stitch is embroidered)

-Additional materials needed to complete: Backing, batting, hoop, needle, floss and thread.
+Additional materials needed to complete: Hoop, needle and floss.

 Floss requirements included.